ho-thanh-und/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the candidate will be removed i.e., adding of tags is not cumulative.
+* A remark can have up to a maximum of 150 characters.
 * You can remove all the candidate's tags by typing `t/` without specifying any tags after it.
 * You can remove a candidate's remarks by typing `r/` without specifying any remarks after it.
 * You can remove a candidate's interview schedule by typing `s/` without specifying any date time after it.